5331 Pleasant View Rd. Memphis, TN 38134

 Your go home appointment will last approximately 1 hour.
 The goal of the go home session is to teach you how your pup learns.
 Another goal is to teach you how to work with your pup now, and for the remainder of its life.

-I want the go home session to be very interactive.
+We want the go home session to be very interactive.
 If you don’t understand something, please speak up.
-I want to make sure you are getting everything out of the training you can.
+We want to make sure you are getting everything out of the training you can.
 It is a lot of information to go over in an hour.
 Please feel free to bring something to take notes on.

 When your pup sees you, he/she will be very excited.
 This is expected, as they haven’t seen you in a while.
 As hard as it will be, please don’t touch or speak to your pup.
 I will use your petting them as a reward, later in the appointment.